 Again, the benefit here is that you retain smart home control, even if you or someone else in your house accidentally flips the manual light switch.

 There are some limitations.
 First, the Lutron Aurora only works with Philips Hue bulbs, so if you have other smart bulbs scattered throughout your smart home setup, you should keep that limitation in mind.
-Secondly, Lutron Aurora dimmers only fit over the traditional “flip” style switches.
+Secondly, Lutron Aurora dimmers only fit over the classic United States “flip” style switches.
 If you have another style of wall switch, the Lutron Aurora won’t work for you.

 There are other solutions to giving smart home lighting in-wall control.
 For instance, the Lutron Caséta in-wall dimmers (review) replace the existing light switches in your house with connected switches.
 Philips Hue also sells its own Smart Dimmer Switch, but this does not fit over your existing switches.